Kessel hat trick lifts Coyotes past Sharks 4-0 - WHIZ News

 GLENDALE, Ariz.
-(AP) — Phil Kessel scored three goals for his seventh career hat trick and Adin Hill made 33 saves to lead the Arizona Coyotes to their third straight victory, 4-0 over the San Jose Sharks on Saturday night.
+(AP) — Phil Kessel scored three goals for his seventh career hat trick and Adin Hill made 34 saves for his second career shutout to lead the Arizona Coyotes to their third straight victory, 4-0 over the San Jose Sharks on Saturday night.

-Kessel took over the team lead with 14 goals, including five in his last three games.
-Keller’s assist put him one point ahead of Conor Garland with 37.
+“It was a blast, obviously it feels good,” Kessel said.
+“I had an empty-netter and a lucky one in front of the net, but, hey, I’ll take it.”

-Hill only had to make 20 saves in Friday’s 5-2 win, but he was tested by the Sharks in the first period, stopping 17 shots.
-The Coyotes only had 14 in the first two periods.
+Kessel now has 14 goals, tops on the team, after having that many all last season.

-Keller opened the scoring with an unassisted goal 5:49 into the game, beating Devan Dubnyk to the stick side.
+Hill only faced 20 shots in Friday night’s 5-2 win over the Sharks.

-Kessel scored on a power play in the second period, scored on a rebound in front of the net with 5:57 left. and added an empty-net goal with 2:32 remaining to seal the win — and the hat trick.
+“I felt pretty good,” Hill said.
+“The guys had a great game last night and that helped out a lot.”

-Hill’s shutout was the second of his career.
-Dubnyk faced 27 shots for San Jose
+Keller opened the scoring with an unassisted goal 5:49 into the game, beating Dubnyk to the stick side.
+He leads Arizona with 28 points.

 DURABILITY